 Here are a few ways to generate customer feedback for your brand:

 - Survey website visitors: Place a survey on important pages on your store site to help understand customer needs.
 Based off of the feedback, tailor your business to your audience to better turn browsing visitors into converting customers.
+If you use a service like Omniconvert, you can integrate a survey into any page on your website.

 - Survey your customers: If you have a larger client base at your disposal, you should absolutely leverage that base to increase your conversions.
 This is a quick and targeted way to gain feedback and possibly uncover hidden conversion issues.
 Check out tools like SurveyMonkey, which is free and easy to understand, even for newbies.
 Plus, they have great advice on customer feedback and a survey writing guide that will help you ask the right questions to gain actionable data about your online business.